hankbao/libreboot/www/git.md

 Information about how the Libreboot project is governed is documented in our [general management guidelines](management.md).

+Libreboot development is done using the Git version control system.
+Refer to the [official Git documentation](https://git-scm.com/doc) if you don't know how to use Git.

 Editing the website and documentation, wiki-style
 -------------------------------------------------